Red Hook Commerce & Culture

-Van Brunt, the primary thoroughfare, ends at the foot of Beard Street Pier—one of two warehouse piers in the neighborhood, New York City’s very last.
-It feels like a classic, postcard Main Street that’s uniquely Brooklyn with a bit of Montauk mixed in, branching off to quieter side streets that turn either more residential or industrial.
+Van Brunt, the primary thoroughfare, ends at the foot of Beard Street Pier—one of the neighborhood’s two warehouse piers and New York City’s very last.
+It feels like a classic postcard Main Street that’s uniquely Brooklyn with a bit of Montauk mixed in, branching off to quieter side streets that turn either more residential or industrial.
 You’ll find curated boutiques, a buoyed-up crab shack, and a perfect catch of fisherman’s bars authentic and contrived, interspersed by an exceptional slew of lush community gardens.
 Sunny’s Bar, a Red Hook institution, is a beloved gathering place welcoming locals and blow-ins alike.
-A generous stock of swoon-worthy postindustrial spaces cradles Brooklyn’s burgeoning maker movement, playing to host craft distilleries, chocolatiers, brewers, and roasters.
-They also house Liberty Warehouse, a haute venue, and Pioneer Works, a community-driven cultural center with an array of programs, installations, and events celebrating the arts and sciences.
+A generous stock of swoon-worthy post-industrial spaces cradles Brooklyn’s burgeoning maker movement, playing to host craft distilleries, chocolatiers, brewers, and roasters.
+They also house the haute venue Liberty Warehouse and Pioneer Works, a community-driven cultural center with an array of programs, installations, and events celebrating the arts and sciences.